Skip to main content

 description: string,

-// Required: Zod schema defining component props
+// Required: Zod schema defining the widget's input parameters

-inputs: z.ZodObject<...>,
+props: z.ZodObject<...>,

 // Optional: Apps SDK metadata (CSP, widget description, etc.)